Andrew Furey: Political career

 On January 30, 2024, Liberal candidate Fred Hutton was elected in the Conception Bay East - Bell Island by-election gaining the seat from the Progressive Conservatives.

 In December 2024, Furey and Quebec premier François Legault signed a 50-year agreement renegotiating the 1969 Churchill Falls Generating Station agreement, which had become vastly more profitable for Hydro-Québec after energy prices significantly rose but the cost for Hydro-Québec to purchase energy was frozen by the contract until 2041.
 If ratified by both provinces, the rates for Churchill Falls would go up and Quebec would pay Newfoundland and Labrador Hydro $3.5 billion for co-development rights for two anticipated Churchill River energy projects.

 On February 25, 2025, Furey announced that he would be resigning as premier as soon as the Liberal Party of Newfoundland and Labrador elected a successor.
 In a letter shared publicly, Furey wrote that "it has been my honour to serve as your 14th Premier.
 With a heart full of pride and confidence in our future, my family and I have decided it is time for me to leave the Premier’s Office."
 On May 3, 2025, Windsor Lake MHA John Hogan won the 2025 Liberal leadership election.

-On May 9, 2025, Furey officially was replaced by John Hogan as Premier of Newfoundland and Labrador.
+On May 9, 2025, Furey officially was replaced by Hogan as Premier of Newfoundland and Labrador.
 On July 3, 2025, Furey officially resigned his seat of Humber-Gros Morne in the House of Assembly.
 His seat was taken by the PC candidate Mike Goosney in the 2025 Newfoundland and Labrador general election.

+Post politics

+After leaving public office in 2025, Furey continued his work as an orthopedic surgeon.

+On March 4, 2026, the Bank of Canada announced that Furey would take up the role of vice chair on March 16.

+On September 15, 2025, Furey was appointed as the independent Director of the Board of New Found Gold, a Vancouver based company with mining interests in Newfoundland.